inkua/gitbook/introduction/becoming-a-supporter.md

 * <mark style="color:blue;">to the trustful resource committee (link)</mark>

-📈 Invest in the Good - Members are doing more than planting trees.
-Your finanyial contribution symbolizes growth and prosperity of sustainable improvement of the planet
+📈 Invest in Change - Members are doing more than planting trees.
+Your financial contribution symbolizes growth and prosperity of sustainable improvement of the planet.
+Your contribution creates on average more than 50 times it's value.

 * <mark style="color:blue;">directly to a project (link)</mark>

 🙏 Reinforce - Convey gratitude and thankfulness for their support of others.
-Help us by the "Do Good and talk about it part".&#x20;
+Help us by the "Do Good spreading the message".&#x20;

 * <mark style="color:blue;">share, PR (link)</mark>

-👩🏻‍🌾 Leverage - Join a project for a period of time and facikitate the teams success faster, smarter, with more fun and impact, and development of each!
+👩🏻‍🌾 Leverage - Join a project for a period of time and facilitate the teams success faster, smarter, with more fun and impact, and growth of each!

 * <mark style="color:blue;">find out which project to join with your directors (link)</mark>